 More information on our partnership can be found here.

 One of the fashion industry’s greatest challenges to becoming more sustainable lies in the traceability of its supply chains.
 The number of parties involved in creating clothing at the scale required to serve the global population is substantial, from the raw material producers, to the mills creating yarns and fabrics, dye houses and component manufacturers, right the way through to the final garment manufacturers.
 This has been an opaque and impenetrable system for decades and is something we have been acutely aware of inheriting since entering the fashion industry.

 Our team is currently in the process of obtaining greater visibility through our own supply chain.
 We currently have clear visibility of all of our Tier 1 manufacturers (manufacturers of our end product) and perform a robust assessment of their ethical credentials prior to working with them.
-We currently have supply chain visibility with our Tier 2 and Tier 3 suppliers (fabric mills and dye houses), and our goal for 2021 and 2022 is to further assess the ethical and environmental standards of each one of these suppliers.
+We also have 100% supply chain visibility with our Tier 2 and Tier 3 suppliers (fabric mills and dye houses), all of whom are, at the very least, OEKO-TEX certified.

 We choose to manufacture with ethically compliant factories in India and China.
 Our founder, Georgia, began working with our suppliers over a decade ago, so has built a strong, personal relationship with both.
 We choose our factories largely based on local availability of raw materials, high ethical and environmental standards, and regional ability and techniques.

 We use certified third-party audits to evaluate the ethical standards of our factories, and our factories both follow the Ethical Trading Initiative.
 This includes (but is not limited to), ensuring workers are paid at least the living wage or higher, no discrimination is practiced, working conditions are safe and hygienic, and workers having the right to join or form trade unions.